theimpostor/xkey/README.md

 # X Keyboard Extras

-Chrome extension that augments x.com keyboard shortcuts.
+Chrome extension for enhanced keyboard navigation on x.com (formerly Twitter).
+Adds keyboard shortcuts for expanding longer tweets hidden by `Show more`, opening sub-tweets, Grok, and screenshots.

 ## Usage

 On `x.com`, use the built-in `j`/`k` keyboard navigation to select a tweet, then use:

-- `h` to click that selected tweet's `Show more` link.
+- `h`: expand the text behind the `Show more` link.
-- `Shift+G` to click that selected tweet's `Explain this post`/Grok button.
+- `Shift+G`: `Explain this post` with Grok.
-- `Shift+O` to open a referenced tweet inside the selected tweet.
+- `Shift+O`: Open the sub-tweet.
-- `Shift+S` to copy a screenshot of the visible part of the selected tweet to the clipboard.
+- `Shift+S`: Take a screenshot of the selected tweet and copy it to the clipboard.

-The shortcuts are ignored while typing in inputs, textareas, text boxes, and the post composer.
-If no keyboard-selected tweet or matching target is found, the key press is left alone so x.com can handle its own shortcuts.

-These shortcuts are also added to an `xkey` section in X's `?` keyboard shortcuts menu.
+These shortcuts are also documented in the built-in `?` keyboard shortcuts menu on `x.com`.

-`Shift+S` uses Chrome's `tabs.captureVisibleTab()` API.
-Chrome requires either `<all_urls>` or `activeTab` for this API; this extension uses `<all_urls>` because `Shift+S` is handled as an in-page X keyboard shortcut rather than a browser extension invocation.
+Promoted posts are also hidden behind a 'Show promoted post' button.

 ## Install

 ### GitHub Release

 1. Open the latest release on GitHub.
-2. Download `xkey-0.1.2.zip` from the release assets.
+2. Download `xkey-<version>.zip` from the release assets.
 3. Unzip it somewhere permanent.
 4. Open `chrome://extensions`.
 5. Enable **Developer mode**.